Deepnamj/GenAI_Assignment_1/README.md

 Assignment 1 - Data Structure(Lists & Tuples, Sets, Dictionaries, Operations)
 # Python Data Structures Assignment

+# Python Data Structures Assignment (Jupyter Notebook)

 ## Overview
 This assignment demonstrates the use of **Python lists, tuples, sets, and dictionaries** through four tasks.
 Each task builds on the previous one to show dynamic handling of products, prices, and categories.

+The notebook format allows running code **cell by cell** and viewing outputs directly below the code.

 ---